Festival Norma 2024

 music: NIVVA a Dominik Gajarský

-dramaturgy: Olga Drygas
+dramaturgy and text: Olga Drygas

-producers: Michał Rogulski a Madla Horáková Zelenková
+producers: Michał Rogulski and Madla Horáková Zelenková

 performing: Anežka Kalivodová